OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 - reCAPTCHA v2: Invisible: Hidden by default.
 A CAPTCHA appears if a visitor is detected as malicious
 - reCAPTCHA v3: Invisible all the time

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
-To address this issue, Google removed the "challenge" part of reCaptcha.
+To address this issue, Google removed the "challenge" part of reCAPTCHA.
 As a result, with v3, users don't solve any challenge.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.

-Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
-There are also "captcha farms" where people get paid to solve reCaptcha.
+Many people are happy with reCAPTCHA.
+It is effective against simple bots, however, advanced bots can [bypass reCAPTCHA](https://www.oopspam.com/blog/bypassing-captcha).
+There are also "captcha farms" where people get paid to solve reCAPTCHA.
 It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

 If you're looking for a free and easy solution, reCAPTCHA may be the answer.